[feature-image alt=‘’ layout=‘’ size=‘’]

 South, east, north or west: as a hockey parent, you travel a lot in pursuit of the puck.
 But having the calendar filled up with away-tournaments does not mean losing an earning opportunity.

-With the career in Medical Transcription, you can work online even when you’re away from home.
+With a career in Medical Transcription, you can work online even when you’re away from home.
 For example, you can get some work done late at night in the hotel when the little ones are asleep.

 Being a location-independent career, Medical Transcription allows you to work from anywhere as long as you have a computer and Internet access.